advancedresearch/the_century_of_satire/wells-and-getting-water.md

 Every aspect about wells invoked memories of hard labor and pain, which added to any psychological trauma related to conflicts around wells.

-However, the real reason the well is closely associated with tradegy in ancient literature, is because as much it represents hardship, it is a symbol of "this is as good as it is ever going to get".
+However, the real reason the well is closely associated with tragedy in ancient literature, is because as much it represents hardship, it is a symbol of "this is as good as it is ever going to get".
 A well changes the meaning of the surrounding empty landscape from potentially bountiful and fertility of nature, to barren and dry, or even worse when there are no people: Death or a wasteland hostile to human life.